jorp/ansible-firefox/README.md

 ### Profile settings

-The `firefox_profiles` is object with profile names als fields.
+The `firefox_profiles` is object with profile names as fields.
 For each profile, a list of extension names can be specified under the field `extensions`.
 These extensions will be installed for that profiles.
 Secondly, a list of preference key-value pairs can be specified under the field `preferences`.
 These are also profile-specific and will be put or modified in the `user.js` file of the profile.

 ## Example Playbook